Vietnam.vn - Nền tảng quảng bá Việt Nam

 If magnetic levitation helps avoid friction with the track, traveling in a hyperloop tube could also eliminate friction with the air.
 Combining the two technologies to reduce opposing forces, China hopes its next generation of high-speed trains will get closer to the speed of sound, reaching 1,000 km/h.

-The solution to this problem was entrusted to researchers at Southeast University.
+The solution to this problem was left to researchers at Southeast University.
 They envisioned a system in which two parallel cables would be laid along the hyperloop tube.
 These cables would emit electromagnetic signals and provide a continuous and stable connection to smartphones and mobile networks.
 The first simulations showed a connection equivalent to a 5G network.

 Although safety, regulatory, and simply infrastructure conditions remain uncertain to this day, China's first hyperloop line is expected to be operational by 2035.